cryptokroko515/cryptokroko515/README.md

 ### Kraken
 * https://github.com/leoncvlt/cryptodex Great script for the Kraken exchange with marketcap.
 Please buy Leonardo a coffee.
 This script works perfectly.

-### Binance
-* https://github.com/AmosHason/BinanCCi Allright this looks promising.
-Going to check this out soon.
-* https://github.com/kparichay/CryptoETF A script with a lot of options for Binance and also the option to make ETF's and automated portfolio balancing.
-This seems pretty cool.

 ##### Disclaimer
 I am not a qualified licensed investment advisor and I don't have any professional finance experience.
 What i find useful can be of no use for you.
 Use everything provided at YOUR OWN RISK!
 I have no responsibility for any loss or hardship incurred directly or indirectly.